warwick358/bitbot-project-5-bitbot/Bitbot-project-5-bitbot.md

 Convert 'roll' data into left and right motor speeds

 The roll or pitch data is an angle, so we need to check whether the controller micro:bit is tilted:

-●  right (roll greater than 10 degrees)
+right (roll greater than 10 degrees)

-●  left (roll less than -10 degrees)
+left (roll less than -10 degrees)

 These variables are used to hold the speed we want each motor to run at.
 But before we send these to the motors, we should check if the micro:bit controller is not tilted left or right.
-Although this should be 0 degrees, we're human so we'll say between -10 and 10 degree just to make the controls a bit easier.
+Although this should be 0 degrees, to make the controls easier we will create a variance of 20 degrees between -10 and 10 degrees .

-If the answer is left, the value is going to be negative and this would make the motor go the wrong way, so we multiply it by -1.
+If the answer is left, the value is going to be negative and this would make the motor go the wrong way, so we If the controlling Bitbot is tilted left it will produce a negative number.
+Negative numbers will be interpreted as reverse by the motors.
+In order to create the correct rotation of the motor we will invert the number by multiplying it by -1 creating the correct rotation.

 You'll need to create two more variables: rightMotor, and leftMotor for the code.
 Go to the "variable" tab and create the variable's "rightMotor", and "leftMotor"